WIN2201 Wine Analysis Practice

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 In order to attend laboratory classes, students must provide and wear appropriate personal protective equipment.
 This shall include a laboratory coat, closed in shoes, and safety glasses.
 Such equipment must be approved by supervising staff.
-To attend classes and industry experience in vineyards and wineries, suitable attire will include comfortable, robust footwear, safety glasses, clothing appropriate to the season of activities, and for outdoor activities appropriate sun protection (clothing, sun block, hat etc.).
-Failure to provide and wear the appropriate safety equipment will result in students being excluded from classes and activities.

 The due date for an assignment is the date by which a student must despatch the assignment to the USQ.
 The onus is on the student to provide proof of the despatch date, if requested by the Examiner.
 Students must retain a copy of each item submitted for assessment.
 If requested by the Examiner, students will be required to provide a copy of the assignments submitted for assessment purposes.
 Such copies should be despatched to USQ within 24 hours of receipt of a request being received.
 The examiner of a course may grant an extension of the due date of an assignment in extenuating circumstances.